 With Hugo Strange’s mysterious ‘Protocol 10′ counting down to launch, Batman is kept constantly on the go.
 Later on, a plot device ensures that we see a desperate, darker iteration of Bruce Wayne in video game form—perhaps the darkest yet.

 To describe Arkham City as a direct continuation, then, is both an apt and flattering description.
 Rocksteady’s sense of consistency permeates every facet of Arkham: from the retention of Batman’s gadgets from the beginning to constant references to the events of Asylum, this is a tale that’s very aware of its place in Gotham.

-Among a few standout elements exclusive to Arkham City, though, is its world—the ‘city’ aspect—that truly distinguishes the game from its predecessor.
+Among a few standout elements exclusive to Arkham City, though, its world—the ‘city’ aspect—truly distinguishes the game from its predecessor.
 Littered with side quests, trophies and riddles, the game’s playground expertly blends the ‘Help me, Batman!’ and ‘Man On Fire’ experiences.
 It manages to feel both open and focused simultaneously, as Batman glides and hooks himself from building to building.

 And it’s one step closer to being the entire Batman experience.

 Hide and freeze.